shaaibu7/Ethmoji_Contract_Review/README.md

 ### <h3 id="About">1.2 🚀 About Me <h3>

 Hi, I'm Shaaibu Suleiman, a Smart Contract Developer.
-Currently, I am advancing my knowledge in Blockchain development at web3bridge.
+Currently, I am studying Blockchain development at web3bridge.

 As a smart contract developer i have passion for creating secure and scalable smart contract through the use of bests practices in design patterns along with comprehensive and continuous smart contract security auditing.